MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-business-continuity-and-disaster-recovery.md

 - Estimate Pod limits, test and establish a baseline.
 Start with equal values for requests and limits.
 Then, gradually tune those values until you have established a threshold that can cause instability in the cluster.
 Pod Limits can be specified in your deployment manifests.

-  The built-in features provide an easy solution to the complex task of handling failures and disruptions in workload architecture, Thes configurations help simplifying both design and deployment automation.
-An organization that has defined a standard for the SLA, RTO, and RPO on an application can utillize built in services to kubernetes and Azure to achieve these business objectives.
+  The built-in features provide an easy solution to the complex task of handling failures and disruptions in workload architecture, This configurations help simplifying both design and deployment automation.
+An organization that has defined a standard for the SLA, RTO, and RPO on an application can utilize built in services to kubernetes and Azure to achieve these business objectives.

 - Set [pod disruption budgets.](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets) This setting determines how many replicas in a deployment can come down during an update or upgrade event.
 For more information, see Pod disruption budgets.